Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Although it has been many years since the inn was last standing, the music and legends born from Taylors Inn will always remain.

-mix in peeled & crushed tomatoes to the above
+- Mix in peeled and crushed tomatoes to the above.

 - Add garlic salt to taste.